 The term “nice white moderates” is a construction from Dr. Martin Luther King’s 1963 “Letter From a Birmingham Jail” describing “white moderates” as the “great stumbling block” in attaining freedom, and from Chana Joffe-Walt’s podcast “Nice White Parents,” which examines how white parents, who thought they were well-meaning, actually obstructed integration of schools.
 The title “Nice White Moderates” speaks to this history of asserting ownership, entitlement, and privilege that is historically associated with whiteness.

 This work is not a statement about whether schools should remain virtual or open during the pandemic.
-It is not an inquiry into the motivations of these parents.
 It only considers the role of language and power.